 Real estate vacancies in Belville are 2.9%, which is lower than one will find in 79.0% of American neighborhoods.
 Demand for real estate in Belville is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Belville neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Belville is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Belville is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 In addition, homes built from 2000 through today make up a higher proportion of the Belville neighborhood's real estate landscape than 99.0% of the neighborhoods in America.
 When you are driving around this neighborhood, you'll notice right away that it is one of the newest built of any, with the smell of fresh paint, and the look of young landscaping nearly everywhere you look.
 In fact, 92.7% of the residential real estate here is classified as newer.
 In fact, the concentration of newer homes here is so great that they completely dominate the landscape.
 In most neighborhoods, there is a mixture of ages of residential real estate, but here it is almost completely built during one time frame: 2000 through today.